 Although research into the genetics behind hair loss still has a long way to go, the newer techniques developed to treat thinning or lost hair show great promise.
 More accurate and artistic systems to transplant hair, like FUE with Neograft, have been developed.
 Therapies that have shown good effects in other areas of medicine have a crossover application for hair restoration procedures.
 Two such treatments are Platelet Rich Plasma (PRP) injections and Stem Cell Therapy.
 PRP injections use a concentrated amount of your own blood to increase healing time after transplant surgery; Stem Cells help generate new hair growth.

 At Kalos Hair Restoration, we offer these treatments as well as many others.
 We want to make sure you have all the information necessary to make a well informed decision about your hair and scalp care.
-Call our Atlanta office today for a free consultation with Dr. Ben Stong, and start looking forward to tomorrow.
+Call our Atlanta office today for a consultation with Dr. Ben Stong, and start looking forward to tomorrow.